CitoyensPourLeClimat/reading-club/README.md

 > Yet, we find that people's beliefs are persistent and their revisions biased
 > towards pessimism, so that only few can be convinced.

-[French Attitudes over Climate Change and Climate Policies](http://faere.fr/pub/PolicyPapers/Douenne_Fabre_FAERE_PP2019.06.pdf)
+[(PDF) French Attitudes over Climate Change and Climate Policies](http://faere.fr/pub/PolicyPapers/Douenne_Fabre_FAERE_PP2019.06.pdf)

 > This paper aims to assess the prospects for French climate policies after the